cball1990/40kpainters-project/README.md

 Media
 Page Logo - Taken from https://www.flaticon.com/authors/freepik and edited to be the right colour.
 Images - Various pictures from google image search
+Navbar - used a bootstrap example navbar from the bootstrap website